cosmos/sdk-tutorials/tutorials/5-docker-intro/index.md

 root@bd3982cf3d68:/#
 ```

 You are `root`!
-But only in the container, not in the Linux host.
-Typically, programs running in a container are left running with `root` as the container takes care of the isolation.
+But you are `root` **only in the container**, not in the Linux host.
+Typically, programs running in a container are left running with `root`, as the container takes care of the isolation.

-The image `node:lts-slim`, as the `slim` part lets on, does not have much else beside Node.
+The image `node:lts-slim`, as the `slim` part indicates, does not have much else beside Node.
 Try:

 ```sh
 $ curl